kodemore/chili/README.md

 - supports forward references out of the box
 - might be extended with custom types
 - data mapping/transformation with `chili.Mapping`
+- fields hiding from serialisation and deserialisation with python's `field` function

 ## Installation